mattbasta/client-performance-handbook/manuscript/02-Identifying-Performance-Issues.md

 <body>

 <script>
-// Always make sure the Timing object exists before writing to it.
+// Always make sure the Timing object exists before
+// writing to it.
 Timing = window.Timing || {};
 Timing.events = Timing.events || {};
-// Save a timestamp for the the "headFlush" event.
+// Save a timestamp for the the "headFlush"
+// event.
 Timing.events.headFlush = Date.now();
 </script>

 <?php

-// Flush the content of the page so far to allow the browser to start loading
+// Flush the content of the page so far to allow
+// the browser to start loading the JavaScript
-// the JavaScript and CSS.
+// and CSS.
 flush();

+// Perform some operations that are going to take
+// a while.
 require('database.php');
 DB::init();